diegoovmoura/PetSupport-s/README.md

 wsl --install
 ```

-Then, install it using WSL-Linux
+Then, install it using WSL-LinuX

 ```
 FLASK_APP = src/app.py